mirror-shades/doxalang/README.md

 # Doxalang - VS Code Extension for Doxa

 Language support for the [Doxa programming language](https://github.com/mirror-shades/doxa) in Visual Studio Code, featuring syntax highlighting and Language Server Protocol (LSP).
+This works in any ide with generic vsix support for LSPs, including Cursor.

 ## Features